kieran-woodrow/Threading-And-Concurrency/README.md

 ## 🏃🏻‍♂️ Running The Project

-1. Run the ...jav file
+1. Run the ThreadDemoCounter.java file

 ---